gpcarpen/quicker-start/guide.md

 -       wget https://www.dropbox.com/s/ij43c5qwsk6hakf/fastlmm-job.json
 -       (note) this is not installed by default on macs, this can be downloaded by visiting this url

+- Open the fastlmm-job.json file with the command

+-       VIM fastlmm-job.json

+- Within the json file follow the next directions to edit for your own purposes.

 - jobName doesnt really matter, but software name has to be a valid agave app.

 - You can list all valide agave apps with the command `apps-list`.